nhoening/StoSim/doc/reference.rst

 :scheduler:
     The job scheduler to use.
 Either 'fjd' (default - uses locally available CPUs, see https://pypi.python.org/pypi/fjd) or 'pbs', the most-used cluster environment.
+:fjd-interval:
+    If you are using the fjd scheduler, you can tell the workers how often to check for new jobs.
+The default is a fraction of a second, so if you have long jobs, you could increase the interval and thus relieve your CPUs from all the queue checking.
+:pbs-jobtime:
+    If you are using a PBS scheduler (cluster), you should tell the cluster scheduler the maximal time you expect a job to last, which will enable it to allocate nodes efficiently.
+The format is HH:MM:SS.
+The default is 00:05:00, so for long jobs, you probably want to increase this.
 :delimiter:
     the delimiter your simulation uses to separate values in its logs, defaults to comma (,) if you leave this setting away